 The Board does not have a formal policy with respect to separation of the offices of Chairman of the Board and Chief Executive Officer as the Board believes it should maintain flexibility to select our Chairman and Board leadership structure from time to time.
 The Company's Bylaws permit the Board to choose a Chairman of the Board from among its members.
 The position of Chairman of the Board is currently held by Steven I. Geringer.
 The directors believe that, at the Company's current stage, Mr. Geringer's in-depth knowledge of the Company's operations and strategic goals make him qualified to serve as Chairman of the Board.
 In addition, the Board is permitted to choose a Lead Director, who cannot be an executive officer.
 The Lead Director, if any, presides at all meetings of the Board and shareholders at which the Chairman is not present, including executive sessions of non-executive directors.
 The position of Lead Director was held by Mark L. First from June 2009 to January 2016.
 There is currently no Lead Director.
-The positions of President and Chief Executive Officer of the Company are currently held by R. Dirk Allison.
-The directors believe that, at the Company's current stage, Mr. Allison's in-depth knowledge of the Company's operations and strategic goals make him qualified to serve as Chief Executive Officer.
+The positions of President and Chief Executive Officer of the Company's operations and strategic goals make Company's current stage, Mr. Allison's in-depth knowledge of the Company's operations and strategic to serve as Chairman of the serve as Chief Executive Officer.
 The Board believes that this governance structure, which separates the Chairman and Chief Executive Officer roles, promotes balance between the Board's independent authority to oversee our business and the Chief Executive Officer and his management team who manage the business on a day-to-day basis.